Bandhan564/kindmeal.my-clone-projecrt/README.md

-Kindmeal.my is The World's 1st Meat-Free Lifestyle Platform.

-Tech Stack :
-The tech Stack we used for creating this website are :-
+The tech Stack we used for creating this website are :

  HTML